Advanced-Computer-Lab-2022/Ninjas/README.md

       - EXCLUSIVELY: The admin can select MULTIPLE courses and set their promotion at once.
       - You can also change your country at any time you want. :crossed_flags:

-10. Security :closed_lock_with_key:
+10. Security :closed_lock_with_key: <br />
     - Our system obligates the users to set a password of 6+ characters while signing up.
 In case you forget your password, we ask for your **username**, and send you an email with the link to reset it.
 There is no other way.
     - Your credit card details are **NEVER** saved in our database, in order to ensure your privacy and safety.

-11. Certificates of course completion are both emailed and downloadable from the website! :medal_sports:
+11. Certificates of course completion are both emailed and downloadable from the website! :medal_sports: <br />
   This is to allow the trainees to re-download their certificates in case they suddenly lost access to them.

 ## Code Example